karanwxliaa/MIT-Research/notes.md

 ## Basic Overview

-Your interest in different 3D representations, including CAD, OBJ, STL, PLY, GCODE, Deep Learning-based Signed Distance Function (SDF) representation, and NeRF (Neural Radiance Fields), spans a wide range of applications from traditional 3D modeling to cutting-edge research in 3D machine learning.
-Let's break down each representation to give you a foundational understanding.

 ### CAD (Computer-Aided Design)

 - **What**: CAD files are used to design, analyze, and optimize products and parts in various engineering fields.
 These files can represent 2D drawings and 3D models.